Reading Opens Paths of Success for the Reader

 According to Shaywitz (2002), there are several indicators that a student is struggling with reading, is at-risk for reading difficulties, or has a specific reading disorder such as dyslexia.
 Some of the following are symptoms typical of students who have specific phonological (sound-symbol) weaknesses:

-- Reading that is slow and difficult, choppy or hesitant with words left out or other words substituted
+- Reading that is slow and difficult, choppy or hesitant with words left out for other words substituted.

-- A family or genetic predisposition to reading difficulties
+- A family or genetic predisposition for reading and spelling difficulties.

 If your child evidences one or more of the following problems, he or she may be at-risk for reading problems or have a specific reading disorder which is phonologically based.